 1-hour weekly meeting with conversation partners.
 The volunteer program has expanded to include international graduate students, staff, and scholars who may not be current or prospective TAs but who want to improve their oral English skills and learn more about American culture.
-LCs meet with 1-2 international partners for an hour a week for 10 weeks of the semester.
+LCs meet with 1-3 international partners for one hour a week for 10 weeks of the semester.
 Rather than a tutoring session, this is a time for relaxed English conversation on topics of mutual interest.
 Commitment for LCs: A total of one hour per week with your partner(s) at a mutually agreed upon time.

 Native-like proficiency in English is required in order to be a Language Consultant.
 Otherwise, an interest in getting to know people from other cultures and to share one’s own culture is the only requirement..